Asset & Property Division in Illinois

 - Any viable prenuptial agreements in place

 At Kogut & Wilson, L.L.C., we fully recognize that this can be a contentious process where points-of-view clash and emotions can run high.
-Our team has the resources and insight to protect the integrity of the property division process and ensure that the court is thoroughly informed of what our clients should receive in a fair and equitable division.
+Our team of Chicago family lawyers has the resources and insight to protect the integrity of the property division process and ensure that the court is thoroughly informed of what our clients should receive in a fair and equitable division.

 Have more questions about your upcoming divorce?
 Use our online form to request a free case evaluation with our advocates today.